tymyrddin/purple/source/docs/distribution-networks/threat-landscape/procedural-threats/insider-threats.md

 insider violation or a security breach.

 A particularly strong trace is when an employee's access patterns change shortly before they leave the organisation.
-An employee planning to steal Stedin data or enable an external attacker might suddenly access systems they do not normally access, attempting to gather information or establish access that will persist after they leave.
+An employee planning to steal data or enable an external attacker might suddenly access systems they do not normally access, attempting to gather information or establish access that will persist after they leave.
 Detecting this requires comparison of historical access patterns against recent access.